ashish-nitt/SuryaInterview/WS.md

 ### Constraints

-- Your solution must be written in either Java (preferred) or Python.
+- Your solution must be written in either Java.
 - You may use any libraries and tools of your choice.
 - You must provide a solution that can be run on a unix system (preferably OS X 10.10, but any unix system will do).
 - You must provide instructions on how to build and run your code.